altruios/namshubettulpa/public/namshubettulpa/chapters/lixin-merph.md

 And you have a firewall on your brain...
 But you spent the night in prison because you...
 Felt like it..."
-~He left the end hanging almost like a question~ *Martha continued to eat*
+~He kept the end hanging almost like a question~ *Martha continued to eat*
 "M::So where would you rank me?"
 }